atu-se/atu.innomadic.com/courses/compilers/index.md

 *Lectures Adapted from Stanford Compilers*

+# 23-Apr-2018

+* *Announcement*: There will be a quiz covering the introductory lessons to parsing (lectures through 22-Apr-2018).
+You should study *Engineering a Compiler* chapter 3.
+* *New Assignments*:  Complete Exercise 1 and Exercise 2.
+These are graded solo assignments, though you may consult with your peers for help.
+The source files which are found in the git repository for the class.
+Use the instructions for cloning the git [repository here](exercises/exercise1).
+You may complete the exercise by showing your instructor your working output with the modifications listed below:
+  * Exercise 1: Modify the flex specification file (exercise1.l) so that when the user inputs *teacher*, the program will output *nick*.
+When the user inputs *for*, the program will output *keyword*
+  * Exercise 2: Modify the flex specification file (exercise2.l) so that it also counts the number of a's in the user input and prints them in the summary after the user enters *Control+D* to close the application.
+It should still print out the number of lines and number of characters.
+  * To do these exercises you will become familiar with some aspects of:
+    - the Linux shell
+    - an SSH client (Putty)
+    - the *nano* text editor
+    - *gcc*
+    - *flex*
+  * Do you want to run these exercises on your own computer?
+The easiest method may be installing Linux or, perhaps better, running a Linux virtual machine.
+You will want to install flex, gcc, and bison, if they are not already available.

 # 22-Apr-2018

 * Announcement:  Quiz tomorrow on Lexical Analysis and Syntax Analysis
   - Including all lecture material:
     - Engineering a Compiler - Chapters 1-2